Saver Organizing Personality Style

 - Identify what you actually use and enjoy – create a system – catalog, itemize, and label to locate easily.

-- Take time to define value on collected items and realistically decide whether the potential will ever be actualized.
+- Take time to define the value of collected items and realistically decide whether the potential will ever be actualized.

 - Place bags or boxes inside your storage systems so donations are easier to purge bit by bit.